Sw1ndlers/LuaBundler/README.md

 Beautify - `(default true)` <br>

 ## Setup
+Download luabundle from cargo <br>
-Run luabundle in command prompt to create a new project in the current directory <br?
+Run luabundle in command prompt to create a new project in the current directory <br>
 Run luabundle again to bundle your code to the output file <br>

 ## Usage